Supporting Membership - Business

 Sign Up as a Supporting Member Here

 Supporting Members do not receive access to VFN logo usage, the logo designates businesses that have met a very specific set of criteria.
-Some events have Partner Member restrictions, such as participating in the Annual Forum as a featured business.
 Only Partner Members can vote on organization business.
 If you are interested in these additional benefits and believe you meet our threshold criteria, please visit the Partner Member application page.